Protolus/protolus/README.md

     new Class({
         Extends : Data,
         initialize : function(options){
-            //if options comes in as a string, we assume it's the key we're selection (AKA 'id') if(typeOf(options) == 'string') options = {key:options};
+            //if options comes in as a string, we assume it's the key we're selecting (AKA 'id') if(typeOf(options) == 'string') options = {key:options};
             if(!options) options = {};
             //link this to a particular datasource (defined in your configuration)